JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README.md

 # Introduction
-This project onject is making traffic sign classifier by using tensorflow and accuracy of validation set have to upper than 93%
+This project object is making traffic sign classifier by using tensorflow and accuracy of validation set have to upper than 93%

 Traffic sign data set is given by 'German Traffic Sign Dataset'